seniorsolt/BotFuzzer/README.md

 You can open the yaml_logs.yaml file in any text editor.
 However, I use Sublime Text because it handles large logs efficiently, and you can fold all levels at once using hotkeys (search command: "fold_all").

+## AI text-based actions

+To use this feature, add `OPENAI_API_KEY` in the `.env` file as mentioned above.
+You can also use a local model if its backend provides an OpenAI-compatible API.
+Simply set `OPENAI_BASE_URL` in the `.env` file.

 ## Contributing

 Contributions are welcome in any form